Skip to main content

 Michiganders are heading to Florida to provide aid to residents as Hurricane Milton approaches the state.

-The storm was rated Category 4 as of Wednesday afternoon, with sustained winds of nearly 130 miles per hour, and was growing in size as it neared Florida’s west coast.
+The storm was rated Category 4 as of Wednesday afternoon, and later downgraded to Category 3, with sustained winds of up to 120 miles per hour as it neared Florida’s west coast.
 The National Hurricane Center says Milton could bring a life-threatening storm surge, floods and damaging winds.

 Over 60 Michigan volunteers from the American Red Cross have been sent to provide aid in Florida, North and South Carolina — as residents are still grappling with the damages of Hurricane Helene.